Will sewer rates increase?

 No, the rates will not increase for FY 18-19.
 The City Council authorized a rate study in the FY 18-19 budget process.
 This rate study will analyze any need for rate changes after FY 18-19.

-Rate studies will continue to be done every five to seven years, but future increases are expected to be more modest than the current 4% as the city moves closer to having the wastewater debt retired in 2027.
-The city’s goal is to keep rates low while providing the expected level of service.
+Rate studies will be conducted every five to seven years but future increases are expected to be more modest than 2018's 4 percent as the city moves closer to having the wastewater debt retired in 2027.
+Our goal is to keep rates low while providing the expected level of service.

 Why isn’t my bill tied to my water usage?